netlify/create-react-app-lambda/README.md

 The main addition is a new folder: `src/lambda`.
 Each JavaScript file in there will automatically be prepared for Lambda function deployment.

 As an example, we've included a small `src/lambda/hello.js` function, which will be deployed to `/.netlify/functions/hello`.
+We've also included an async lambda example using async/await syntax in `async-chuck-norris.js`.

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/netlify/create-react-app-lambda)